Blockchain Security An Updated Overview for 2024

 Sybil Attacks

 In a Sybil attack, a malicious actor creates multiple fake identities (nodes) to gain control over the network and disrupt its functioning.
-While consensus mechanisms like PoW and PoS mitigate the risk of Sybil attacks, they remain a concern, particularly in permissionless blockchains where anyone can join the network.
+While consensus mechanisms like PoW and PoS mitigate the risk of Sybil attacks, they remain a concern, particularly in permissionless blockchains where anyone can join the blockchain.

 Replay Attacks